Conference: NBR / FIPLV Conference Date: 8-9 June 2023 Venue: Veröld - House of Vigdís, University of Iceland Special theme: Future of Languages The

-The unfolding corona virus (COVID-19) crisis has significantly affected all our lives in the past few weeks.
-As authorities work to contain the spread of the virus, many national and international events have been postponed.
-Due to continued uncertainties, the organizers of the conference, Future of Languages 2020, due to take place in Reykjavík, Iceland, this coming June, have decided to postpone the event until next summer.
+The unfolding of the coronavirus (COVID-19) crisis has significantly affected all our lives As authorities work to contain the spread of the virus, many national and international events have been postponed.
+Due to continued uncertainties, the organizers of the conference, Future of Languages, have decided to postpone the event until 2023.

-The NBR/FIPLV biannual conference Future of Languages will therefore be held in Reykjavík, Iceland, June 10 and 11, 2021.
-The published program and registrations will be transferred to the 2021 event.
+The NBR/FIPLV biannual conference Future of Languages will therefore be held in Reykjavík, Iceland, June 8 and 9, 2023.

 With best regards.